 Add cream, red peppers and rosemary.
 Simmer on medium low until the cream thickens slightly, about 5-6 minutes.
-At this point, add the pasta to the boiling water and cook for 6 minutes - undercooking it so when it bakes it will not be too done.
+At this point, add the pasta to the boiling water and cook until just al dente - undercooking just slightly it so when it continues to cook in the sauce and then bakes it will not be too done.
 After sauce has simmered, remove it from the heat and add parmesan cheese.

 Ladle into individual oven-safe bowls.
 Top with parmesan cheese.
 Cool, cover with plastic wrap and refrigerate, if making ahead of time.

 If you're ready to serve it immediately, place the bowls on a baking sheet and place them in the oven under the broiler on high for 2-3 minutes until the cheese has melted.
 Garnish with fresh rosemary or thyme.

 If you've made it ahead of time, remove plastic wrap, place the bowls on a baking sheet and place them in the oven and bake at 400 for 20-30 minutes until bubbling.
 To brown the top, turn on the broiler on high for 1-2 minutes until the cheese has browned.
 Garnish with fresh rosemary or thyme.